Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - “Academic Clemency” refers to the ability of returning students to expunge prior unsatisfactory academic performance (D-F grades only) from their transcript.
 Academic Clemency may only be approved one (1) time per student.

 - “Articulation Agreement” refers to officially approved agreements that allow students to apply credits they have earned in specific programs toward advanced standing, entry, or transfer into a specific program at another institution.
 These agreements outline the specific courses that count for transfer credit at the other institution, as well as the grades a student must earn in order to receive these credits.
 Students may also earn credit for prior learning and experience to be used toward degree completion at FCC.
-Students should start with their Program Manager to determine if there are approved agreements available in their program of study.

 - “Associate of Applied Science (A.A.S.)” refers to programs designed for immediate employment and career advancement within a particular area of study.
 An A.A.S. does not preclude the student from transferring to a relevant bachelor’s degree program.

-- “Associate of Arts (A.A.)” refers to a program of study with a concentration in arts, humanities, social sciences, and other disciplines not represented in the A.S., A.A.S., or A.A.T. degree which parallels the first two (2) years of study toward a bachelor’s degree and is designed to transfer to four-year colleges and universities or may be used as a stand-alone degree for employment.
+- “Associate of Arts (A.A.)” refers to a program of study with a concentration in arts, humanities, social sciences, and other disciplines not represented in the A.S., A.A.S, or A.A.T degree which parallels the first two (2) years of study toward a bachelor’s degree and is designed to transfer to four-year colleges and universities or may be used as a stand-alone degree for employment.

 - “Associate of Arts in Teaching (A.A.T.)” refers to a program of study that provides the first two (2) years of courses and related qualifications needed to meet the entrance requirements to colleges of education in the state of Maryland.

-- “Associate of Science (A.S.)” refers to a program of study with a concentration in science, technology, engineering, or math which parallels the first two (2) years of study toward a bachelor’s degree and is designed to transfer to four-year colleges and universities, or may be used as a stand-alone degree for employment.
+- “Associate of Science (A.S.)” refers to a program of study with a concentration in science, technology, engineering, or math which parallels the first two (2) years of study toward a bachelor’s degree and is designed to transfer to four-year colleges and universities or may be used as a stand-alone degree for employment.

 - “Certification” refers to a credential granted by an external entity confirming that an individual has specific skills in a certain area.
 FCC offers programs and/or courses that prepare students for certifications, but FCC does not directly grant these certifications.